GuidoPenta/GuidoPenta/README.md

 ### This is your daily fortune cookie quote:

-> 🥠 Fortune not found?
-Abort, Retry, Ignore.
+> 🥠 You will live long enough to open many fortune cookies.

 ### Where you can find me